 Regulator: European Commission

 Description: Radio and wireless products sold in the European market must be CE marked.
-The product must comply with the Radio and Telecommunications (R&TTE) Directive which is being replaced with the Radio Equipment Directive (RED).
-Specific transmitter and receiver tests are required per standards such as EN 300 328 and EN 300 220 e.g. transmit power, spurious emissions, bandwidth) along with various EMC emissions and immunity tests per EN 301 489-1.
+The product must comply with the Radio Equipment Directive (RED).
+The RED has specific transmitter and receiver tests along with standards such as EN 300 328 and EN 300 220 e.g. transmit power, spurious emissions, bandwidth) along with various EMC emissions and immunity tests per EN 301 489 and EN 301 908.

 CE Directives can be found here.